 How to get in touch: Call 1-800-944-4773

-What they do: A professional person is available 24 hours a day, 7 days a week to talk with you and to help you with any emotional problems emotional, mental or substance abuse crisis. including obtaining necessary services promptly.
+What they do: A professional person is available 24 hours a day, 7 days a week to talk with you and to help you with any emotional problems and mental or substance abuse crisises, including obtaining necessary services promptly.

 How to get in touch: Call 215-686-4420

-What they do: They speak with teens and young adults up to age 25 about coming-out issues, relationship concerns, parent issues, school problems, HIV/AIDS anxiety and safer-sex information, and lots more!
+What they do: They speak with teens and young adults up to age 25 about coming-out issues, relationship concerns, parent issues, school problems, HIV/AIDS anxiety, safer-sex information, and lots more!

 How to get in touch: Call 1-800-246-7743